-As a lover of all things French, Ratatouille is my cup of cafe au lait.
+As a lover of all things French, Ratatouille is my cup of café au lait.
 In Paris, a rat name Remy longs to become a French chef.
 He befriends a young restaurant worker, Linguini, and “mentors” his human friend in the ways of preparing fine French cuisine.
-Although it is a rat who is doing the cooking, by the end of the movie you will be craving French cheese, soup, omelets, and, of course, ratatouille (a Provencal dish made from produce like tomatoes, garlic, onions, egg plant, bell peppers, and spices).
+Although it is a rat who is doing the cooking, by the end of the movie you will be craving French cheese, soup, omelets, and, of course, ratatouille (a Provencal dish made from tomatoes, garlic, onions, egg plant, bell peppers, and spices).

 The best part of this movie is the first scene, which depicts main character Carl Fredricksen as an 8-year-old boy meeting his future wife, Ellie.
 His wife-to-be is a tomboy who teaches Carl about a renowned world explorer and the vast adventures available to those willing to dream.
 In a matter of minutes, we watch these two sweet children meet, fall in love with each other and with the idea of travel, marry, attempt (unsuccessfully) to start a family, grow old…and then Ellie dies, breaking poor Carl's heart.
 Enter Wilderness Explorer Russell, a little boy who flies with now elderly Fredricksen to South America, via a house lifted aloft by thousands of small helium balloons.
 They reach the fictional South American Paradise Falls, for which Ellie had longed to visit her whole life.
 This story is about letting go of things you cannot change and following your passions today, before it's too late.